leots/Arduino-PC-Monitor/README.md

 ## How does it work?

-The Python script uses Open Hardware Monitor's [WMI provider](http://openhardwaremonitor.org/wordpress/wp-content/uploads/2011/04/OpenHardwareMonitor-WMI.pdf) to get the following information and send it to the Arduino via serial:
+The Python script uses Open Hardware Monitor's built-in web server to get the following information and send it to the Arduino via serial:

 * CPU load and core temperatures (for 4 cores)
 * GPU load, core temperature and voltage